toseefkhilji/TKDocumentParser/README.md

 ![Logo](Images/doc-logo.png)

 # TKDocumentParser
-`TKDocumentParser` is a Swift package for parsing documents.
-It provides a simple API to process and handle document content.
+`TKDocumentParser` is a Swift package designed to simplify the process of extracting plain text from various document formats, including **PDF** and **DOCX**.
+This package provides a straightforward API for handling different types of documents and retrieving their textual content.

 ## Table of Contents